Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 16 November 2024 12.26.04 UTC
+- WIB: Sabtu, 16 November 2024 13.32.31 UTC
-- WITA: Sabtu, 16 November 2024 13.26.04 UTC
+- WITA: Sabtu, 16 November 2024 14.32.31 UTC
-- WIT: Sabtu, 16 November 2024 14.26.04 UTC
+- WIT: Sabtu, 16 November 2024 15.32.31 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: technology
+Kategori: friendship